That very last piece of chocolate you save.

-Searching eyes scanning arrivals and the smile that lights them up when you spot them.
+Searching eyes scanning arrivals and the smile that lights up when you spot them.

-Tapping your foot as you wait outside theatres and trial rooms.
+Tapping your foot as you wait for outside theatres and trial rooms.

 The puking over the toilet bowl and holding up sweaty hair.

-The waiting up all night to see the temperature on a fevered brow come down.
-Pretending you’re full, when you see them enjoying the dish more.
+Waiting up all night to soothe a fevered brow come down.
+Pretending you’re full when you see them enjoying the dish more.